misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-108">Various blurred and spread shadows</Figures>

-You may have noticed that some of the boxes in Figure 9-108 have rounded corners (via border-radius), and that their shadows were curved to match.
+You may have noticed that some of the boxes in Figure 9-108 have rounded corners (via `border-radius`), and that their shadows were curved to match.
 This is the defined behavior, fortunately.

-There’s one aspect of box-shadow we have yet to cover, which is the inset keyword.
-If inset is added to the value of box-shadow, then the shadow is rendered inside the box, as if the box were a punched-out hole in the canvas rather than floating above it (visually speaking).
+There’s one aspect of `box-shadow` we have yet to cover, which is the `inset` keyword.
+If `inset` is added to the value of `box-shadow`, then the shadow is rendered inside the box, as if the box were a punched-out hole in the canvas rather than floating above it (visually speaking).
 Let’s take the previous set of examples and redo them with inset shadows.
 This will have the result shown in Figure 9-109.

 ```css
 .box:nth-of-type(1) {